rajeet/rajeet.github.io/resume.md

 ### EXPERIENCE

+SDET-II - **Monotype** <span style="float:right;">May 2024 - Present</span>
+-  Successfully contributed to test automation efforts, significantly improving test efficiency, coverage, and early bug detection in the development lifecycle.
+- Spearheaded the integration of Jenkins into QA workflows and conducted knowledge-sharing sessions on CI/CD best practices, boosting team competency and deployment efficiency.

 SDET-II - **UBA Solutions - Monotype Partner Company** <span style="float:right;">May 2024 - Present</span>
 -  Successfully contributed to test automation efforts, significantly improving test efficiency, coverage, and early bug detection in the development lifecycle.
 - Spearheaded the integration of Jenkins into QA workflows and conducted knowledge-sharing sessions on CI/CD best practices, boosting team competency and deployment efficiency.